 I like using the texas muffin pan as it makes them big enough for a meal in one!

 The photo below shows you our zucchini parmesan muffin ingredients.
-Let’s take a closer look!
+They are all simple and easy to find at the local shops.

 - parmesan cheese